The Best Canadian Novels by Canadian Authors

 When Molly finds a dead body in a room at the hotel, she becomes a prime suspect and will need all her friends to help her.

-I loved the description of this book and I hoped it would live up to my expectations.
+Why We Loved it: I loved the description of this book and I hoped it would live up to my expectations.
 It did that and more.
-I loved every minute of this feel-good book from the ultimate list of mystery books and closed the last page smiling.
-Definitely add this one to books for book clubs to read.
-If you are looking for The Maid Book Club Questions, we have you covered.
-It is also a perfect mystery book for books like Lessons in Chemistry.
+I adored every minute of this story and closed the last page smiling.

 The Glass Hotel by Emily St. John Mandel